Surviving Those Winter Roads

 Keep a close eye on the car

 Proactive maintenance is always a good idea when it comes to making sure that any vehicle is fit to tackle the road, but that’s doubly true in the winter.
 Rotate your tires and ensure they’re aligned to make sure that you have as much traction in them as possible.
 Check their pressure regularly.
 Refill all your fluids and keep topping up your gas tank so you’re at less risk of being stranded in the cold.
 If any of your warning lights are blinking, now’s the time for diagnostics and a safety check to be sure that all your car’s safety features are in good working order.
+Keep extra car parts on hand in case you need them.
+Durham Instruments sells them at a really reasonable rate!
 Finally, make sure you have an emergency kit with you to better help you cope with potential breakdowns.

 Dealing with the snow and ice

 Of course, there are plenty of adaptations you can make to the car to ensure it’s winter ready, too.
 Knowing whether you need snow or ice tires is particularly important, as they have two specifically different features to cope with two different kinds of road conditions.
 Beware that the cold can kill batteries in no time at all, so make sure you get it tested, especially if the car has been left outside when the chill hits.
 Amongst your gear, it’s seriously worth considering whether or not you should bring a snow shovel.
 It’s a simple tool that doesn’t see a lot of use through the rest of the year, but having one could make the difference between being stuck and only being slightly delayed.